cpske/ISP/agile/scrum.md

 2. Read the official [Scrum Guide][] by the creators of Scrum.
    - Downloadable [Thai translation](https://scrumguides.org/download.html) as PDF.

 The official [Scrum Guide][] is a bit dense.
-Two other excellent docs are:
+Other excellent docs are:

 - [Comprehensive Scrum Guide][] by Visual Paradigm.
 A single (long) page with many illustrations.
 - More detailed [Scrum Primer][] 20-page decription of Scrum.
 Really excellent!
-- *Head First Agile* chapter [Project Management with Scrum][Head First Scrum].
-Memorable, entertaining, examples, & lots of questions (with answers).

 Then answer these [Questions about Scrum](https://forms.gle/Cg4JxJZvkAxD3kiU6)